Jeremiah Pharms Jr.: Wichita Force

-Pharms went undrafted in 2019, and played with the Wichita Force of the Champions Indoor Football League in 2021.
+Pharms went undrafted in 2020, and played with the Wichita Force of the Champions Indoor Football League in 2021.

 Pittsburgh Maulers

 He was then drafted by Pittsburgh Maulers of the USFL in 2022, recording 22 tackles and two sacks on the year.

 New England Patriots

 Following the conclusion of the USFL season, Pharms signed with the New England Patriots on July 19, 2022.
 He was waived on August 30, and re-signed to the practice squad the next day.
 Pharms signed a reserve/future contract with New England on January 10, 2023.

 On August 29, 2023, Pharms was waived by the Patriots and re-signed to the practice squad.
 He was signed to the active roster on November 4.

 On February 11, 2025, Pharms signed a two-year contract extension with the Patriots.
 He was released on September 6, and re-signed to the practice squad.
+Pharms was signed to the active roster on December 27.
+He was waived by New England on January 3, 2026 and re-signed to the practice squad.
+On February 11, Pharms signed a reserve/futures contract with New England.

+On August 30, 2026, Pharms was released by the Patriots as part of final roster cuts and signed to the practice squad the next day.